 The Foundation School of Autism in San Antonio

-The Foundation School of Autism serves students from PK3 to first grade.
+The Foundation School of Autism serves students from three years old to first grade.
 The campus is located at 2235 Thousand Oaks Dr., Ste.
-130, San Antonio, TX 78217 (map).
+130, San Antonio, TX 78232 (map).
 The main phone number is 210-402-0253, and you can reach them through the contact form on their website.

-In 2019, on the campus’s most recent report card from the Texas Education Agency, they did not earn accountability ratings; the school only serves young children in non-testing grades.
-For the district-level report cards, they are included with Premier High Schools (another branch of ResponsiveEd), which earned a B rating in 2019.
+On the campus’s most recent report card from the Texas Education Agency, they did not earn accountability ratings; the school only serves young children in non-testing grades.
+For the district-level report cards, they are included with Premier High Schools (another branch of ResponsiveEd), which earned a A rating on alternative standards.